Place Value Bingo

-This free place value bingo will help you children develop number sense as they identify numbers 20 – 50 using base ten blocks, tally marks, and more.
+This free place value bingo will help your children develop number sense as they identify numbers 20 – 50 using base ten blocks, tally marks, and more.

 It seems so easy to find activities for numbers 1 – 20.
-After that, they are fewer and far between, though This Reading Mama has created some great number cards that explore many numbers past 20.
-I also just found a cool memory game by Playdough to Plato using base ten blocks.
+After that, they are fewer and far between.

 New Activities for Numbers 20 – 50

-Knowing my four-year-olds need for repetition I decided to create a game and activity that would allow him to continue his work with higher numbers and still use the base ten blocks and ten frames he was accustomed too.
+Knowing my four-year-old’s need for repetition I decided to create a game and activity that would allow him to continue his work with higher numbers and still use the base ten blocks and ten frames he was accustomed to.

-After creating the Caterpillars, we moved onto a game of BINGO.
+After creating the caterpillars, we moved on to a game of BINGO.
 Both my boys love this game, so I often turn to it as a way for extra practice and fun learning, and this place value bingo isn’t an exception.

 - Start by pulling a small group.
 (I pretty much recommend you teach math in a small group at all times, which isn’t hard if you are a homeschool mom.
 It does though require a little more planning if you are in a classroom with 25+ kiddos.)